top of page

 TEACHING

-Since starting at Georgia Southern University in January 2017 I have taught several courses.
+Dr. Kane has taught several courses, since her start as a professor in 2017.
 The goal is always to provide intellectually stimulating lectures, relevant experiences that help connect the material to students' lives outside of school, and opportunities to learn material in a variety of ways.
-I also look forward to introducing students to local natural history.
-Click on the courses below to learn more about each.
+Another significant goal is introducing students to local natural history and biologically-relevant issues.

 An introductory biology course providing a basic understanding and appreciation of biology for students majoring in other subjects